-One of the most commonly asked questions we get at Ecanvasser after campaigning advice is how to set up a Facebook page.
+One of the most commonly asked questions we get at Ecanvasser after political campaign software advice and canvassing app advice is how to set up a Facebook page.
 We often forget that many people may not get into politics until their later years and suddenly they are bombarded with all the ways they can gather support through social media platforms.

 Having a Facebook page is great from both a personal and professional point of view.
 Using it as a personal space whereby you have a private account so you can connect with your grassroots, wish people happy birthday, share photos and keep up to date with your relatives who live halfway around the world is refreshing.